Table of contents

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

 So, how do you know what career is right for you?
-We’ve designed a “what career is right for me?” quiz that measures what kind of work tasks you’re suited for, what work environment you prefer, and what fits your unique personality and strengths.
+We’ve designed a “what career is right for me?” quiz that measures what kind of work tasks you’re suited for, what work environment you prefer, and what careers best fit your unique personality and strengths.

 What to Do With My “What Career Is Right for Me?”
 Quiz Results